Graded Coach & Manager info

 The coach’s and manager’s name and registration number must also be printed on the team sheet and correspond with their ID cards.
 In the case of an acting coach or manager the word ‘Acting’ is to be shown as the registration number if the person is not registered.

 At the conclusion of the match and after the referee has completed the team sheet, each coach or manager is to ensure that the details are correct and should sign in the appropriate place(s).
 If there is a dispute then the coach/manager is to report the problem to the match day supervisor immediately.
-If the problem cannot be resolved then the coach or manager must submit a written report as outlined in regulation 22.
+If the problem cannot be resolved then the coach or manager must submit a written report.

 Click here for a copy of FSC’s instructions for completing a Team Sheet